ManiaCDN/site/README.md

 This project contains the about website of ManiaCDN and the periodic checking logic for updating the DNS records automatically when server states are changing.

+---

+### This project is not live, currently we are using the other two repositories for about and checker.

+---

 **Requirements**
 * Python 3.5+
 * Pip